Flowing from relativistic to non-relativistic string vacua in AdS$_5 \times$S$^5$: Non-relativistic string action and classical solutions

 where the dot and prime indicate derivatives with respect to $\tau$ and $\sigma$ respectively.
 After fixing also the residual gauge freedom left by the conformal gauge fixing, which amounts to a Diff$_+ \oplus$Diff$_-$ symmetry, we can completely determine the evolution of $t$ and $\rho$

 where gd stands for the Gudermannian function.
 We can check that setting the remaining coordinates to zero solves the remaining equations of motion, as well as the Virasoro constraints.
-In addition, we have to impose periodicity $\rho(\sigma)=\rho(\sigma + 2\pi)$, which forces $\kappa$ to be half-integer.
+In addition, we have to impose periodicity in $\rho$.
+However, due to the original angular nature of the coordinate $\rho$, which may be periodic up to winding, and the fact that it appears in the metric only inside hyperbolic sines and cosines, we do not demand periodicity of $\rho$ but periodicity of $\cosh \rho$ and $\sinh \rho$.
+This imposes $\kappa$ to be an integer.
 This type of solution is called \emph{static solution}, or $(\kappa, 0, 0)$ solution, and all its Noether charges vanish.

 There is a more interesting solution which has non-vanishing energy and linear momentum, and it is

 We should stress that $\varphi_1$ was an angular coordinate before taking the non-relativistic limit, but now it resembles a radial coordinate.
 The fields $\lambda_{\pm}(\sigma)$ need to satisfy the equations of motion for $t$ and $\rho$, which are